noaxTheWanderer/noaxTheWanderer.github.io/_posts/2014-05-16-killing-fly-with-a-hammer-not-a-good-ideals.md

   So I started searching around stackexchange, since it is the only place I visit when I get doubt or questions or need to learn about anything.

-  Then I came across one questions about "Rename JPG files according to date created" link: http://stackoverflow.com/questions/4710753/rename-jpg-files-according-to-date-created
+  Then I came across one questions about ["Rename JPG files according to date created"](http://stackoverflow.com/questions/4710753/rename-jpg-files-according-to-date-created)

 One of the answers proposed to use EXIFTOOL to copy when playing with image files.